How To Do Reflections Over The Y Axis

 Comprehensive Overview of Reflecting Over the Y-Axis

 Reflecting over the y-axis is a fundamental concept in coordinate geometry, with applications spanning various fields.
-This transformation involves creating a mirror image of a point, line, or shape across the y-axis.
+Practically speaking, this transformation involves creating a mirror image of a point, line, or shape across the y-axis.
 Let's delve deeper into the mathematical foundations and practical applications of this essential concept.

 Mathematical Foundation of Reflection